joelek/wc-refurbished/readme.md

 ## Roadmap

-* Decrease scroll speed by a factor of two.
+* Change mouse scroll speed such that it is reduced by a factor of two.
 * Add center map on unit command to clicking unit portrait.
 * Add rendering of food supply and demand to top bar.
 * Change right mouse button behaviour to contextual dispatch of unit commands.
+* Change all action button hotkeys such that they better match their corresponding actions.